-There was this sincere hope that we had seen the end of the so-called ‘tribal reality shows;’ that is television programs where groups of westerners spend some time with one of the ‘last remaining’ or ‘authentic tribes’ in the world.
+So-called “tribal reality shows” are television programs where groups of westerners spend some time with one of the “last remaining” or “authentic tribes” – as described by these shows’ PR – in the world.
 Namibia or the South Pacific is a favorite destination.
-A sort of kitsch version of what National Geographic used to be up to (and what John Marshall used to critique in his films).
-Every time it’s the same script: first there is shock and disbelieve; how ‘these people’ can still live like ‘this’?
-But gradually a mutual understanding grows, creating a ‘bond for life.’
-In an effort to get the most out of the series, a recap usually follows in the weeks after.
-The ‘tribe’ visits the family they hosted, making for even more comedic television.
+A sort of kitsch version of what National Geographic used to be up to (and what director and critic, John Marshall use to critique in his films).
+The shows follow the same script: first there is shock and disbelieve; how “these people” can still “live like this”?
+But gradually a mutual understanding grows, creating a “bond for life.”
+In an effort to get the most out of a series, a recap usually follows in the weeks after.
+The “tribe” visits the family they hosted, making for even more comedic television.
 Like people being afraid of escalators or not understanding the notion of a train.

-Now the Dutch, the people that brought you reality television programs such as the Big Brother franchise and revamped talent shows by introducing ‘The Voice,’ have decided to put a spin on these ‘tribal shows’ and present you the show, ‘Welkom bij de Kamara’s’ (English: ‘Welcome to the Kamara’).
+Now the Dutch, the people that brought you reality television programs such as the Big Brother franchise and revolutionized talent shows by introducing “The Voice,” have brought us “Welkom bij de Kamara’s” (English: ‘Welcome to the Kamaras’).

 As the description reads on the website of SBS6, the channel that broadcasts the show, in ‘Welcome to the Kamara’ we get “nine Dutch celebrities going to Africa to experience how it is to be part of a real tribe.”
-And as if this description is not enough to make you resent the program by default, there’s a twist: “What the celebrities are unaware of is that they are part of the biggest ‘open camera’ jokes on Dutch television.”
-Basically the celebrities are being set up.
+And as if this description is not enough to send the program back to the Netherlands, there’s a twist: “What the celebrities are unaware of is that they are part of the biggest ‘open camera’ jokes on Dutch television.”
+Basically the celebrities are being set up on a candid camera show.
 Here’s a trailer for the show.

 Everything about this show is fake: the name of the tribe, their way of living and most importantly, the tribe members the celebs mainly interact with, such as the chief and the medicine man, are actors.
 And the celebs are unaware of this.